-This M.A. programme explores one of the most differentiated and contemporary perspectives of the human psyche, as indeed for one of the most modern of the human sciences.
+This MA program explores one of the most differentiated and contemporary perspectives of the human psyche, as indeed for one of the most modern of the human sciences.
 As a science of the unconscious, psychoanalysis is not just a therapeutic method.
 It also represents a theory of science and knowledge, one that is located between the natural sciences and the humanities, cultural studies and social sciences, and which connects these lines of tradition in an innovative, forward-thinking manner.

 While its curriculum is based on the recommendations of the German Psychological Society (DGPs), one focus of the studies is on learning to apply fundamental diagnostic, counseling and therapeutic competencies.
 The course's psychoanalytical direction is reflected in the fact that, in addition to behavioral therapy, Gestalt therapy, systemic and other methods, the psychoanalytical methods represent the focus here.

-Ultimately, the psychoanalytical direction is also reflected in the fact that the students not only become familiar with psychoanalysis as a psychotherapeutic method but also as a cultural theory and applied social science.
-The study course has been approved and officially accredited until 2017 by the Berlin Senate.
+Ultimately, the psychoanalytical direction is also reflected in the fact that the students not only become familiar with psychoanalysis as a psychotherapeutic method but also as cultural theory and applied social science.
+The study course has been approved and officially accredited by the Berlin Senate.

 Our aim at the IPU Berlin is to make you familiar with the whole spectrum of the discourse so that the greatest possible range of professional options and perspectives are open to you afterward.
 Regardless of the career direction, you intend to take: With your Master of Arts Psychology degree from the IPU Berlin, you will be excellently prepared and equipped for your professional future.
 The intention of the Master of Arts Psychology course is to enable you to work independently as a clinical psychologist, to further your scientific or academic studies and to pursue a university or higher education career as the case may be.
 As a graduate, you can select a psychotherapeutic direction of your own choice (behavioral therapy, depth psychology, psychoanalysis).